TeamTopologies/Team-Shape-Templates/README.md

 The shapes have been designed with the specific intention of being usable by everyone including those that may have a color vision deficiency.
 For this reason, the following constraints should apply:

-- Platform teams should always have square corners
 - Stream-aligned teams should always be horizontally aligned with rounded corners
 - Enabling teams should always be vertically aligned with rounded corners
 - Complicated subsystem teams should always be an octagon